UtrechtUniversity/IMAGE-LAND-LUE/README.md

 # IMAGE-LAND-LUE
-Land cover model from the IMAGE 3.1 Integrated Assessment Model, implemented with the LUE framework.
+This software is the result of the project Building Blocks for Integrated Assessment Modelling (see projects listed [here](https://www.uu.nl/staff/JAVerstegen/Research)), funded by [FAIR Research IT of Utrecht University](https://www.uu.nl/en/organisation/information-and-technology-services-its/what-we-do/research-and-it).
+It is a free and open source software (FOSS) Python version (implemented with the LUE framework) of the simulation model [IMAGE-land] (https://models.pbl.nl/image/index.php/Land_cover_and_land_use), the land cover change model from the IMAGE 3.1 Integrated Assessment Model (IAM).
+IMAGE-land is a central part of IMAGE, used to make projections of future environmental change and effects of possible response strategies to support international policy processes.

 ## Running the model
 To run the model, first the repository should be [cloned](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), then the below steps followed: